 Born in Florence, Italy.
 Graduated with an MA in script writing and directing at Goldsmiths College, London in 2003, Lari lived in England until 2015.
 She's currently living in Ghent, Belgium.

 Her visual work mainly focuses on memory, sense of loss & death.
 She exclusively work with analogue photography and prints her own photographs.
-As a filmmaker, although her preferred choice is 16mm and super8mm, she integrates film with digital and explores the various possibilities that the digital format itself offer.
+As a filmmaker, although her preferred choice is 16mm and super8mm, she integrates film with digital and explores the various possibilities that the digital format itself offers.

-Lari exhibited internationally as photographer and her short films have been awarded and screened various film festivals.
-In the last few years she also collaborated with medical museums for personal artistic projects, including the world's renown Mütter Museum of Philadelphia.
+Lari exhibited internationally as photographer and her short films have been awarded and screened in various film festivals.
+In the last few years she also collaborated with medical museums for personal artistic projects, including the world's renowed Mütter Museum of Philadelphia.